ivanprytula/dj_demo_app/README.md

             - `postgres=# \q`
     - Create superuser
         - `$ docker-compose exec web python manage.py createsuperuser`
-    - When you're done, don't forget to close down your Docker containers.
+    - When you're done, don't forget to close down your containers.
         - `$ docker-compose down`
-        - `$ docker-compose down -v` to remove the volumes along with the containers.
+        - OR `$ docker-compose down -v` to remove the volumes along with the containers.

 ### Create